 The graduate program in Diplomacy and International Relations was launched in September 2001.
-It was prepared and organized with support of the Seton Hall University (USA), School of International Relations and Diplomacy, and also with the support of Stasio Lozoraičio Fund.
-Currently this program is one of the most popular graduate study programs at the university.
+It was prepared and organized with the support of the Seton Hall University (USA), School of International Relations and Diplomacy, and also with the support of Stasio Lozoraičio Fund.
+Currently, this program is one of the most popular graduate study programs at the university.
 Since 2012/2013 all the program courses are delivered in English.

 Graduates of the programme obtain the following skills:

 - To conduct theoretical analyses of significant problems in the field of international relations and diplomacy